 Advice to Management

-I applied online.
-The process took 2 weeks.
-I interviewed at Crytek in June 2015.
+I applied through an employee referral.
+The process took 2+ months.
+I interviewed at Crytek (Los Angeles, CA) in April 2015.